Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Introduction

-where $\rvec{H}$ is a random matrix, and where $\rvec{v}_k$ is a \textit{function} of the available CSI.
-This approach, which we refer to as the long-term approach, has the potential advantage that the power vector and beamforming design (i.e., the \emph{functions} mapping CSI to instantaneous beamforming coefficients) can be optimized only once for many channel realizations based on relatively slowly time-varying channel statistics.
-In addition, it enables the explicit modeling of constraints, such as limited CSI sharing, using the notion of information constraints proposed in \cite{miretti2021team}.
-Introducing these information constraints is particularly useful for distributed beamforming design in cell-free networks in scenarios where beamformers are computed locally at each access point (AP) based on local or partially shared channel measurements \cite{ngo2017cell,demir2021}.
+where $\rvec{H}$ is a random channel matrix, $\vec{p}$ is a deterministic power vector, and where the beamformers $\rvec{v}_k$ are \textit{functions} of the available instantaneous channel state information (CSI).
+This two-timescale formulation, which we refer to as the \textit{long-term} approach, has the advantage that the power vector $\vec{p}$ can be optimized only sporadically \textit{for many channel realizations} based on relatively slowly time-varying channel statistics.
+The same advantage applies to beamforming design, i.e., the optimization of the \emph{functions} mapping CSI to instantaneous beamforming coefficients.
+In addition, the long-term approach facilitates the introduction of non-trivial beamforming constraints modeling limited CSI sharing in distributed architectures, using the notion of information constraints proposed in \cite{miretti2021team}.
+Introducing these information constraints is particularly useful for optimizing cell-free networks in scenarios where beamformers must be computed locally at each access point (AP) based on local or partially shared CSI \cite{ngo2017cell,demir2021}.
 In particular, note that common AP clustering techniques \cite{buzzi2020,demir2021} alone are not sufficient to model these scenarios.
-The main drawback of the long-term approach is that it leads to challenging functional optimization problems in (infinite dimensional) Hilbert spaces, and the difficulty is further exacerbated by the presence of an expectation outside the logarithm in the rate expressions.
-Therefore, as of today, no optimal method for joint long-term power control and beamforming design for large-scale MIMO systems is available in the literature.
+However, the main drawback of the long-term approach based on \eqref{eq:R} is that it typically leads to intractable functional optimization problems.
+In fact, as of today, no optimal method for long-term joint power control and beamforming design is available in the literature.
+In this work, we address this limitation and present the first optimal yet tractable long-term method that overcomes the above challenges of short-term approaches.